 Consent with EU GDPR¶

 Consent is one of the six lawful bases for processing of personal information by an organization but in most cases, consent is the most common lawful base.
-According to the General Data Protection Regulation (GDPR), processing organizations should offer free and clear choice for individuals to make a decision on whether the organization should process personal data that belongs to the individual.
+According to the General Data Protection Regulation (GDPR), processing organizations should offer a free and a clear choice for individuals to make a decision on whether the organization should process personal data that belongs to the individual.
 Furthermore, personal data processing purposes should be transparent to individuals and the organization must enable individuals to review and revoke already given consents as well.

-The GDPR definition of 'consent' is as follows:
+The GDPR definition of consent is as follows:

 “Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.

 The main points extracted from this definition are: